-Once the target point is identified more active measures are used to gain insights on potential weak points in the target system.
+Once the target point is identified, more active measures are used to gain insights on potential weak points in the target system.
 Scanning the target system provides the attacker with technical knowledge that would otherwise not be available by passive means.

 When the hacker gets an idea of how the application or program or system runs both while it is down and while it is functioning, they will begin to attack it using various methods such as SQL injections, scripting and finding back doors.
 They will use the vulnerabilities they detected during scanning and exploit them.

-Once the hacker is into the system or application, they will test to see how persistent they can be and for how long.
+Once the hacker is inside the system or application, they will test to see how persistent they can be and for how long.
 This allows them to assess what it would take to steal sensitive information.
-They may also time how long they can stay within a system in order to spread a virus inside the network or to gain access to a larger level of information such as a server.
+They may also time how long they can stay within a system in order to spread a virus inside the network or to gain access to a larger level of information, such as a server.